google/skicka/README.md

 When a directory hierarchy is uploaded, Google Drive file is created for each local file and a Google Drive folder is created for each local directory. skicka uses a Google Drive file Property named "ModificationTime" to encode the last time skicka updated the file on Google Drive or confirmed that the local file and the Google Drive file were in sync.
 This time encoded as a string storing int64 Unix nano time.
+The Unix file permissions of the file or directory are stored in a "Permissions" property, stored as a string with the octal file permissions.

 See the discussion of encryption below for details about how encrypted files are represented.